 There also are trace amounts of cyanide in peach seeds.
 Mathematically, it would be impossible to consume enough peach seeds in a small enough period of time to actually hurt yourself — however, it’s always a good idea to do everything in moderation.

 If you choose to try eating peach seeds, do it responsibly, and report any adverse reaction to your doctor immediately.

 - Peaches are a delicious, readily available fruit that are full of valuable nutrients.

 - The nutritional value of peaches is found in the highest concentration when peaches are purchased locally and eaten without chilling or freezing, taking advantage of both the peel and the pulp.

-- The carotenoids and other antioxidants in peach nutrition fight diseases like cancer, macular degeneration and candida albicans.
+- The carotenoids and other antioxidants in peach nutrition help fight diseases and conditions like cancer, macular degeneration and candida albicans.

 - As a fruit, peaches are best eaten earlier in the day rather than in the evening.

 - There are two common varieties of peaches, freestone and clingstone.
 Both contain the same nutritive value.